unicode-org/icu/tools/release/java/readme.txt

            indicating the build location:
                         OLD_ICU_BUILD=/xsrl/E/icu-build-m48
                         NEW_ICU_BUILD=/xsrl/E/icu-build
- 4. from this directory, (tools/release/java/) run Make to build docs: make
+ 4. from this directory, (tools/release/java/) run Make to build docs: (the tool will be built automatically) make
  5. This will create an 'APIChangeReport.html' file in this directory.
 Look it over, and then check it in to ${NEW_ICU}/APIChangeReport.html (parent of icu/source).

+Note: the ant build and makefile do not attempt to rebuild the jar.
+Run 'mvn package' separately if developing on the Java tool.